Southern Lee High School

 Southern Lee High School is one of two high schools in Sanford, North Carolina, and serves grades 9–12.
-The school mascot is the cavalier and the school's colors are navy and orange.
+The school mascot is the Cavalier and the school's colors are navy and orange.

+Athletics

+Southern Lee is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
+The school is a member of the Carolina Pines 6A Conference.
+Southern Lee's team name is the Cavilers, with the school colors being navy and orange.

+Sports at Southern Lee include: baseball, basketball, cross country, football, golf, soccer, softball, swimming, tennis, track & field, volleyball, and wrestling.